zzzlou/ip/docs/README.md

 Command:
 `bye`

-### This command is not intended to exit the program, but simply to say bye.
+### Note: This command is not intended to exit the program, but simply to say bye.

 ## Personality
 ZzBot has an outgoing personality.
 In every response, he will begin with a friendly "Certainly Bro!".